ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
 It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

 ---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** September 15, 2025

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** June 17, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** January 01, 2026

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---